 PassWeaver API

-PassWeaver API is a stateless, enterprise-scale, collaborative secrets manager API.
+PassWeaver API is a collaborative, enterprise-scale secrets manager REST API.
 It allows to safely store and retreive sensitive data, such as sites passwords, API credentials, network passwords… in other words any information that needs to be encrypted, protected, monitored, shared.

 It’s collaborative, meaning that users are organized in groups and protected items are organized in folders: different permissions can be defined for each folder for each user group.

-PassWeaver API is a full API server, no GUI or CLI: you can easily integrate it with your systems and let it act as a centralized password vault.
-Instead, for a ready to use, simple yet complete Web GUI to run along the API, have a look at companion app PassWeaver GUI: https://github.com/steunix/passweaver-gui
+PassWeaver API is a standard REST API server: you can easily integrate it with your systems and let it act as a centralized password vault.
+Instead, for a ready to use, simple yet complete Web GUI to run along the API, have a look at the companion app PassWeaver GUI.

 PassWeaver API is a NodeJS application, released under MIT license, and it uses these (great) opensource libraries, among several others: